CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 				- Owner user ID: 10001
 				- Owner group ID: 10001
 				- Access point permissions: 0777
 			- Press _Create access point_
-- Copy the File System ID of the EFS as well as the Access point ID
+	- Copy the newly created _File System ID_ and _Access point ID_
 - Rename templates/ex_storage-bsfs.yaml into templates/storage-bsfs.yaml
 - Rename templates/storage-bs.yaml into templates/ex_storage-bs.yaml
 - Update the EFSsystemID and EFSaccessPointID variables in values.yaml
 - Update the Security Group of the EFS to allow access (inbound rule) from the NodeGroup Security Group of the EKS cluster, on port 2049 (NFS)
+- Proceed with the installation: _1.
+Run the installation_